Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

 For bargain hunters, it's definitely worth considering.

-Read the full review: Google Pixel 3a XL
+Read the full Google Pixel 3a XL review.

-2019 year saw the 10th anniversary of the Samsung Galaxy range, and Samsung marked the occasion by launching not one, but three versions of the Samsung Galaxy S10 handset.
+2019 saw the 10th anniversary of the Samsung Galaxy range, and Samsung marked the occasion by launching not one, but three versions of the Samsung Galaxy S10 handset.

 The Galaxy S10 Plus is the biggest, most powerful and – inevitably – the most expensive.
 It comes complete with a 6.4in screen, an "Infinity-O" OLED display, HDR10+ video support, Dolby Atmos audio, an Ultrasonic Fingerprint sensor underneath the screen, a triple-lens rear camera, a hefty 4100 mAh battery, the option of a 1TB memory, a microSD card slot – and even a trusty old 3.5mm headphone jack.

-Read the full review: Samsung Galaxy S10 Plus
+Read the full Samsung Galaxy S10 Plus review.

 The Moto G6 might be a budget phone on paper, but it doesn't perform like one.
 If you're familiar with Motorola's G-series handsets, that won't come as a surprise: they have always been great value for money, and the G6 continues that legacy.